-- 2.1.2.2 /2.1.2.3 The City requires 100-foot by 100-foot easements for each well and associated pipeline easements for conduit and for conveying water offsite.
+2.1.2.2 /2.1.2.3 The City requires 100-foot by 100-foot easements for each well and associated pipeline easements for conduit and for conveying water offsite.
 The City cannot accept a 15-foot by 15-foot permanent easement or 50 by 50 temporary easement.
-Unlike traditional utility easements, the City is willing to craft easement language that allows for greater flexibility by avoiding traditional requirements like an EMRA, reducing the impact of a 100-foot easement to the SDSU campus or the River Park, as applicable. - 2.1.2.4 The City acknowledges areas temporarily impacted by wellfield development on SDSU property shall be restored and any new facilities shall be designed to blend in with the aesthetics of the campus to the extent feasible.
+Unlike traditional utility easements, the City is willing to craft easement language that allows for greater flexibility by avoiding traditional requirements like an EMRA, reducing the impact of a 100-foot easement to the SDSU campus or the River Park, as applicable.

+2.1.2.4 The City acknowledges areas temporarily impacted by wellfield development on SDSU property shall be restored and any new facilities shall be designed to blend in with the aesthetics of the campus to the extent feasible.
 The City does not agree that River Park improvements would be replaced in kind, as described in other areas of this response.

-- 2.1.2.5 The City acknowledges that for work within SDSU property, plans and specifications along with other supporting information shall be submitted to SDSU and the City shall coordinate with SDSU.
-For City projects within the River Park, project plans can be provided to SDSU as a courtesy; however, SDSU has no authority over City projects on City-owned property. - 2.1.2.6 Indemnification language will be included in the appropriate PSA documents.
+2.1.2.5 The City acknowledges that for work within SDSL other supporting information shall be submitted to SDS City projects within the River Park, project plans can be has no authority over City projects on City-owned prope

+2.1.2.6 Indemnification language will be included in the appropriate PSA documents.